multunus/Open-Playbook/README.md

 **NOTE:**

 * The above process was used primarily for the two components (Role Base Salary and Skill Level).
-Hereís what we do for the Leadership and Flexibility Components:
+Here‚Äôs what we do for the Leadership and Flexibility Components:

 * **Leadership Component**: Only those folks who are already in some kind of leadership role get involved in revising this component.